MSFT-Innovation-Hub-India/MTC-Student-Developer-Programme-Quantum-Computing/README.md

 ![alt Quantum](https://github.com/MaalavikaS/Maals.github.io/blob/main/Q.png)
 ## Hi !
 Welcome to the Quantum Computing Repo.
 Here you can get a bird's eye view of the quantum world and explore two applications that we've chosen where quantum computing holds great promise.<br>
 ###   You can explore [Quantum Computing in the field of Chemistry](https://github.com/MTC-India/quantum-computing/blob/main/Quantum%20Computing%20in%20Chemistry.md)<br>
 # An overview of the world of Quantum Computing
 ## What is Quantum Computing?
+Quantum computing is the next generation of computing technology that uses the principles of quantum mechanics to process information.
+Unlike classical computers, which use bits that can be either 0 or 1, quantum computers use qubits that can be both 0 and 1 at the same time.
+The three properties that give quantum computation an edge over others are Superposition, Entanglement and Interference.

 ## References and Sources
 ### VQE Related Articles :electron: